shakfu/chuck-max/README.md

 - `make brew`: build the external using the previously installed homebrew dependencies, as well as downloaded `faust` headers and a downloaded pre-compiled `libfaust` (`libfaustwithllvm`) library.
 This is the newer, faster, recommended way of getting a full chuck-max system up and running.

-- `make brew2`: preliminary experimental support (**currently not working**) for building `FluidSynth.chug` is provided with this make target but this requires additional dependencies to be installed via `brew install glib portaudio gettext fluid-synth` and also downloading [soundfonts](https://github.com/positively4th/fluid4node/tree/master/sf2) and specifying their location in the example files.
-Unfortunately, despite fluidsynth work independently as an executable with the same soundfonts, this chugin does not generate sound (YET!).
+- `make brew2`: preliminary experimental support for building `FluidSynth.chug` is provided with this make target but this requires additional dependencies to be installed via `brew install glib portaudio gettext fluid-synth`.
+Download some standard [soundfonts](https://github.com/positively4th/fluid4node/tree/master/sf2) via `make install_sf2`.

 - `make full`: build the external by manually building all of the dependencies except for `libfaust` from source.
 This is the previous way of building an advanced system.
 It is currently only for advanced developers who want maximum flexibility in their builds.